Janissary: Recruitment, training, and status

 The first Janissary units were formed from prisoners of war and slaves, probably as a result of the sultan taking his traditional one-fifth share of his army's plunder in kind rather than monetarily; however, the continuing exploitation and enslavement of dhimmi peoples (i.e., non-Muslims), predominantly Balkan Christians, constituted a continuing abuse of subject populations.
 For a while, the Ottoman government supplied the Janissary Corps with recruits from the devşirme system of child levy enslavement.
 Children were drafted at a young age and soon turned into slave-soldiers in an attempt to make them loyal to the Ottoman sultan.
 The social status of devşirme recruits took on an immediate positive change, acquiring a greater guarantee of governmental rights and financial opportunities.
 In poor areas officials were bribed by parents to make them take their sons, thus they would have better chances in life.
 Initially, the Ottoman recruiters favoured Greeks and Albanians.
 The Ottoman Empire began its expansion into Europe by invading the European portions of the Byzantine Empire in the 14th and 15th centuries up until the capture of Constantinople in 1453, establishing Islam as the state religion of the newly-founded empire.
 The Ottoman Turks further expanded into Southeastern Europe and consolidated their political power by invading and conquering huge portions of the Serbian Empire, Bulgarian Empire, and the remaining territories of the Byzantine Empire in the 14th and 15th centuries.
-As borders of the Ottoman Empire expanded, the devşirme system of child levy enslavement was extended to include Armenians, Bulgarians, Croats, Hungarians, Romanians, Serbs, and later Bosniaks, and, in rare instances, Circassians, Georgians, Poles, southern Russians, and Ukrainians.
+As borders of the Ottoman Empire expanded, the devşirme system of child levy enslavement was extended to include Armenians, Bulgarians, Croats, Hungarians, Romanians, Serbs, Ukrainians, and later Bosniaks, and, in rare instances, Circassians, Georgians, Poles, and southern Russians.